Why Your 'Google Business Profile' Is Now Your Most Important Local SEO Tool

 Can a strong Google Business Profile outperform a weak website?

 Yes for first-click trust, but not for the full conversion journey.
-The best results happen when the profile is strong and the page behind it is specific and persuasive.
+Stronger results happen when the profile is strong and the page behind it is specific and persuasive.

 Should every local business prioritise the profile?